dravidsajinraj-iex/code-runner-mcp/README.md

 - `executionTime`: Time taken to execute in milliseconds
 - `memoryUsed`: Estimated memory usage
 - `language`: The language that was executed
+- `injectedVariables`: Variables that were injected (for variables tool)

+### Other Tools

+- `get_capabilities`: Get information about supported languages and features
+- `validate_code`: Validate code without executing it

+For detailed information about dynamic variables, see [DYNAMIC_VARIABLES.md](./DYNAMIC_VARIABLES.md).

 ## Architecture